Hem-Bad/wwPDB_python_coding_standards/README.md

 Packaging is the process of taking your module and wrapping it into a package that can be installed using pip, either from a package file or from PyPi.

-To create the package we will use the build in python3 module `setuptools`.
+To create the package we will use the python3 module `setuptools`.
 To upload the file to PyPi we will use the `twine` module which is available through a `pip install twine`.
 Why twine rather than setuptools for uploading?
 See [this](https://pypi.org/project/twine/#why-should-i-use-this).